JetBrains/kotlin-web-site/docs/reference/using-gradle.md

 }
 ```

 This lets Android Studio know that the kotlin directory is a source root, so when the project model is loaded into the IDE it will be properly recognized.
+Alternatively, you can put Kotlin classes in the Java source directory, typically located in `src/main/java`.